 The UE shall send a CONTROL PLANE SERVICE REQUEST message, start T3517 and enter the state 5GMM-SERVICE-REQUEST-INITIATED.

 For case a in subclause 5.6.1.1, the Control plane service type of the CONTROL PLANE SERVICE REQUEST message shall indicate "mobile terminating request".
-If the UE only has uplink user data or SMS to be sent, the UE shall:
+If the UE only has uplink CIoT user data or SMS to be sent and:

-a) if the data size is not more than 254 octets and there is no other optional IE to be included in the message,
+a) determines that the CIoT small data container IE shall be used according to subclause 8.2.30.2, the UE shall:

-1) for sending data, set the Data type field to "control plane user data", include the PDU session ID, data, and Downlink data expected (DDX) (if available), in the CIoT small data container IE; and
+1) for sending CIoT user data, set the Data type field to "control plane user data", include the PDU session ID, data, and Downlink data expected (DDX) (if available), in the CIoT small data container IE; or

-2) for sending SMS, set the Data type field to "SMS", include SMS in the CIoT small data container IE; and
+2) for sending SMS, set the Data type field to "SMS", include SMS in the CIoT small data container IE; or

+b) otherwise, the UE shall:

-b) otherwise if the data size is more than 254 octets or there are other optional IEs to be included in the message, set the Payload container type IE to "CIoT user data container", include data in the Payload container IE as described in subclause 5.4.5.2.2.
+1) for sending CIoT user data, set the Payload container type IE to "CIoT user data container", include CIoT user data in the Payload container IE as described in subclause 5.4.5.2.2; or

+2) for sending SMS, set the Payload container type IE to "SMS" and include data in the Payload container IE as described in subclause 5.4.5.2.2.

 NOTE: The term DDX used in the present document corresponds to the term NAS RAI used in 3GPP TS 23.502 [9].

 For case c, and case d if the UE has pending user data that is to be sent via the control plane in subclause 5.6.1.1, the UE shall set the Control plane service type of the CONTROL PLANE SERVICE REQUEST message to "mobile originating request".
-If the UE has only uplink user data or SMS to be sent, the UE shall:
+If the UE has only uplink user data or SMS or location services message to be sent and:

-a) if the data size is not more than 254 octets, there is no other optional IE to be included in the CONTROL PLANE SERVICE REQUEST message, and the data being sent is:
+a) determines that the CIoT small data container IE shall be used according to subclause 8.2.30.2, the UE shall:

-1) CIoT user data, set the Data type field to "control plane user data", include the PDU session ID, data, and Downlink data expected (DDX) (if available), in the CIoT small data container IE;
+1) for sending CIoT user data, set the Data type field to "control plane user data", include the PDU session ID, data, and Downlink data expected (DDX) (if available), in the CIoT small data container IE;

-2) location services message, set the Data type field to "Location services message container" and Downlink data expected (DDX), if available, in the CIoT small data container IE, and:
+2) for sending location services message, set the Data type field to "Location services message container" and Downlink data expected (DDX), if available, in the CIoT small data container IE, and:

 i) if routing information is provided by upper layers: